 Included in the current spending forecast is the Government’s decision to phase out grants that compensate the BBC for the licence fee revenue foregone by requiring it to provide free TV licences for those aged 75 and over.
 The licence fee is a tax in the National Accounts.
 Provision of free TV licences is therefore in effect a tax relief, so it does not affect overall public spending.
 DWP currently compensates the BBC fully for that forgone revenue, so that BBC income is unaffected.
 As the current arrangement is an intra-public sector transfer, spending and borrowing are also unaffected.
 However, in 2018-19 the Government began the phased withdrawal of this funding, which will result in the BBC bearing the full cost of the change by 2020-21.
 This has the effect of reducing current AME spending by the BBC, relative to a situation where it was still fully compensated.

 The small amount of BBC capital spending is aligned to the BBC’s capital spending plan, which is relatively flat over the forecast period (at between £0.1 and £0.2 billion a year).

 The main determinants driving our receipts and spending forecast are:

-- CPI inflation: the licence fee was frozen for the previous charter period (up to 2016-17) and set at £147.0 in 2017-18.
+- CPI inflation: the licence fee was frozen for the previous charter period (up to 2016-17).
+It was then set at £147.00 in 2017-18, rising to £150.50 in 2018-19.
 Thereafter, it is assumed to rise in line with our CPI inflation forecast.
-This additional receipts income is assumed to finance current expenditure (since capital expenditure is forecast in line with the BBC’s capital spending plan); and
+This additional income is assumed to finance current expenditure (since capital expenditure is forecast in line with the BBC’s capital spending plan).

 Main forecast judgements